sachithmuhandiram/Go_Tutorial/Functions/README.md

 }

 ```
+#### init function
+This function is used when we need to configure special parameters for the code.
+This is the first thing to get executed (before main).

 #### defer
 `defer` keyword is used when we call a function, it makes sure that called function is the last function to call in that block.
+This does opposite of `init` function.